Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Discrete Morse Theory on the Stein-Farley cube complex

+By Proposition \ref{prop:contr}, the cube complex $\mathfrak X$ is contractible.
+Now, Lemma \ref{lem:cocomp} yields that cube stabilizers are sphere permutting mapping class groups of suited submanifolds, which contain the corresponding mapping class groups as groups of finite index, and therefore have the correct finiteness properties in light of Proposition \ref{prop:extensionF} and Lemma \ref{lem-fin-mcg-surf}, Theorems \ref{thm:3Dfinpres} and \ref{thm-fin-mcg-hbdy}, and Proposition \ref{prop:induction}.
+Finally, Theorem \ref{thm:genpiececomplex} yields that descending links have the desired connectivity properties for the application of Brown's criterion. \end{proof}

+The remainder of the paper is devoted to proving Theorem \ref{thm:genpiececomplex}.
 As will become apparent, the spirit of the proof of Theorem \ref{thm:genpiececomplex} is the same in all cases, and proceeds to establish the desired connectivity bounds of the piece complex from known connectivity results of related complexes that appear in the literature.
 However, some particular arguments of the proofs become easier in higher dimensions, notably because arcs on a manifold of sufficiently high dimension have trivial combinatorics.
 For this reason, we will present the higher dimensional case first in all detail, and then highlight the similarities and differences with dimensions 2 and 3.